Asian Eyelid Surgery – Double Eyelid Surgery in Austin

 How is Asian Eyelid Surgery Performed?

-After making upper eyelid incisions, Dr. Amato removes excess skin and fat from the eyelids, reducing unwanted thickness while ensuring the lids conform perfectly to the shape of the eyes.
+After making upper eyelid incisions, we remove excess skin and fat from the eyelids, reducing unwanted thickness while ensuring the lids conform perfectly to the shape of the eyes.
 We then use sutures to reattach the lids to the muscles and connective tissues that support normal eyelid movement, creating a fully functional double eyelid.

-If the patient has excess fat below his or her eyes, Dr. Amato will also make a small incision behind the lower lash line of each eye or inside the eyelid.
-Through these incisions, she can access and remove fatty tissue, reducing the size of the patient’s under-eye bags.
+If the patient has excess fat below his or her eyes, we will also make a small incision behind the lower lash line of each eye or inside the eyelid.
+Through these incisions, we can access and remove fatty tissue, reducing the size of the patient’s under-eye bags.

 Sometimes, if the patient already has a partial eyelid crease (and doesn’t show any signs of ptosis), less invasive surgical methods can be used to create a double eyelid.
 These patients may be good candidates for minimal incision techniques that involve the placement of tiny incisions and sutures to accentuate and elongate the patient’s existing eyelid crease.
-When you visit Dr. Amato for a consultation, she’ll examine the anatomy of your eyelids and personalize your blepharoplasty accordingly.
+When you visit us for a consultation, we’ll examine the anatomy of your eyelids and personalize your blepharoplasty accordingly.

 Ready to book your procedure?